bentondecusin/Ludo-Front-End/README.md

 ## Play the game

-We have are pleased to offer playing options for this game:
+We are pleased to offer playing options for this game:

 1. Playing the game in a web browser
 2. Playing the game in a \*NIX System terminal